 Knowing who you are dealing with is a challenge for businesses and governments alike.
 We understand that building a secure infrastructure enabled by smart card technology can be a daunting task.

-In response to these challenges, CardLogix has engineered high-security, high-endurance smart cards that guard physical and logical access, essential to identity applications such as National IDs, Government and Military IDs, Driver Licenses, Voting Cards, and National Healthcare Programs.
+In response to these challenges, CardLogix has engineered high-security, high-endurance smart cards that safeguard physical and logical access, essential to identity applications such as National IDs, Government and Military IDs, Driver Licenses, Voting Cards, and National Healthcare Programs.
+We also offer interoperable building blocks that accelerate and simplify smart card system deployments.
+Learn more at www.idblox.com.

 CardLogix Corporation’s history and expertise enable key components for any Information Security (INFOSEC) application or environment.
 We have built NIST-certified, GSA-approved cards that respond to the U.S. government HSPD-12 and FIPS 201 requirements for secure federal employee IDs.